Meet Our Testing Team

 DreamCloud vs. Allswell Supreme

 The Allswell Supreme is a luxury hybrid mattress constructed similarly to the DreamCloud.
-Both mattresses contain pocketed coils in the support core, polyfoam and memory foam comfort layers, and a quilted Euro-top.
-The Allswell Supreme is 14 inches thick, just one inch thinner than the DreamCloud.
+Both mattresses contain pocketed coils in the support core, as well as polyfoam and memory foam comfort layers.
+The Allswell Supreme is 14 inches thick, just 1 inch thinner than the DreamCloud.

 Differences in firmness made the Allswell Supreme more popular with our lightweight testers and the DreamCloud more popular with heavyweight testers.
 Average-weight sleepers seem to enjoy both mattresses about equally.

 The Allswell Supreme rates 5.5, or medium, on the 10-point firmness scale, which is slightly less firm that the DreamCloud’s 6.5 medium-firm rating.
 Heavyweight sleepers tend to prefer the DreamCloud over the Allswell Supreme because of the support it provides, while some lightweight sleepers find it too firm.